fluree/to-do-lists-generator/README.md

 Refer to the code base [here](https://github.com/fdmmarshall/to-do-lists-generator/blob/74b1e4ec7554c3d92c558abba359f831ffc5d1c3/src/ListContext.js#L106) for the API request that hold the `list` data query.
 ### **Transacting and updating data**

 The next set of functionality we will cover are the ones that send transactions to Fluree in the application, these are the equivalent to `INSERT` or `UPDATE` statements in SQL.
-When the form component is filled and submitted the data is sent to Fluree via a transact.
-The other events are when a deletion of a task is made, and then when a task name is edited or the checkbox completed status is changed, these are all updates that are sent to Fluree via a transact.
+When the form component is filled and submitted the data is sent to Fluree via a transaction.
+The other events are when a deletion of a task is made, and then when a task name is edited or the checkbox completed status is changed, these are all updates that are sent to Fluree via a transaction.

 #### **Transacting data to Fluree**